 The master’s program is taught in English.
 Applicants are therefore required to provide proof of English skills at CEFR level B2.
-Please see here for a list of recognized proofs of language level.
+Please see here under "Proof of the level of English for master programs at Faculty IV" for a list of accepted proofs and certificates.

 The four-semester master’s program is made up of a main area, elective modules, and a master’s thesis.
 The program structure as well as the regulations regarding the selection of modules are laid out in the program’s study and examination regulations.